How do I become a Re:link lawyer?

 What is the interview process for Re:link lawyers?

 The expertise of our Re:link lawyer community is fundamental to our offering.
-We ask our applicants to undertake a comprehensive interview process which aligns with that for anyone joining Linklaters’ practice teams, including discussions with the Re:link team and with Linklaters partners.
+We ask our applicants to undertake a comprehensive interview process which aligns with that for anyone joining Linklaters’ practice teams, including an interview with the Re:link team as well as with Linklaters partners.

 What type of work would I do?